 Travel time: approximately 3 hours, 15 minutes (199 miles) via I-64 E and I-75 S

 Remember the song “Wagon Wheel,” co-written by Bob Dylan and Old Crow Medicine Show?
 “But he’s a-heading west from the Cumberland Gap to Johnson City, Tennessee.”
 You can’t visit the Cumberland Gap without playing that song on the drive!
 If you love scenic vistas, rushing waterfalls and colorful forests, this national historical park is the spot to be — but only if you’re a morning person who doesn’t mind road trips because this one will take you a little over three hours.
 Once you’re there, however, it’s worth it.
 Your whole family will be excited to experience the magnificent Appalachian Mountains up close.
 Cumberland Gap is also home to the 2,400-foot high pinnacle where you can view Kentucky, Tennessee and Virginia all at once.
-You’ll never forget this scenic sight.
+You’ll never forget such a scenic sight.

 Travel time: approximately 1 hour (48 miles) via IN-62 E/Ohio River Scenic Byway

-One of the prettiest small towns in the Midwest, Madison is home to Hanover College — but it’s much more than a college town.
+One of the prettiest small towns in the Midwest, Madison is home to Hanover College — but it’s way more than a college town.
 The rolling hills and limestone bluffs offer a great opportunity to explore.
 It’s also home to the Indiana Wine Trail, which includes seven wineries in Southeast Indiana.
 The trail is largely rural, with a beautiful blend of small towns and natural scenery.
 It’s perfect for a fall drive.
 Madison’s downtown business district has more than 133 blocks of historic architecture.
-We’re pretty fond of the Indiana Wine Trail, but we also love to visit Richwood on the River.
+We’re especially fond of the Indiana Wine Trail, but we also love to visit Richwood on the River.
 It’s a great wedding spot, and it’s an amazing bed and breakfast if you decide to make a weekend out of your trip.

 Now venture forth and discover new corners of the world — right outside of Louisville!